 Methylation in the right amount:

-Goldilocks comes to mind here… You want to have the ‘just right’ amount of methylation reactions going on.
+Goldilocks comes to mind here… You want to have the right amount of methylation reactions going on.
 Your cells work to keep this all in balance.

-For example, you need enough folate and methylcobalamin for the methionine synthase reaction to occur.
-Methyl folate is the source of the methyl group that methionine synthase uses for converting homocysteine to methionine.
+For example, you need enough folate (vitamin B9) and methylcobalamin (vitamin B12) for the methionine synthase reaction to occur.
+Methylfolate is the source of the methyl group that methionine synthase uses for converting homocysteine to methionine.
 (Read more about your MTHFR genes and methyl folate)

 MTR won’t convert as much homocysteine to methionine, leading to a buildup of homocysteine and limiting methionine.
 Too much homocysteine is strongly associated with an increase in the risk of heart disease.[ref]

 The other side of the picture, though, is that there may be times that limiting methionine is helpful, such as in fighting the proliferation of cancer cells.